-Dominic Raab bullying report expected today
+Dominic Raab bullying report handed to Rishi Sunak

 The complaints against Mr Raab, involving at least 24 people, related to his previous periods as justice secretary and foreign secretary under Boris Johnson and his time as Brexit secretary under Theresa May.

-The MP for Esher and Walton, a close ally of Mr Sunak, was sacked as justice secretary and deputy prime minister when Mr Johnson was succeeded by Liz Truss.
+The MP for Esher and Walton was sacked as justice secretary and deputy prime minister when Mr Johnson was succeeded by Liz Truss.

 However, he was reappointed to the two roles when Mr Sunak entered Downing Street in October.